-Then a dental implant will be placed into the space where the tooth was, and over the next three to six months the implant will fuse into the bone until it is strong enough to be an anchor for your new crown.
-You may wear a temporary tooth replacement over the implant during this time, if you are concerned about the tooth being seen.
-Once everything has healed, a crown will be created by your restorative dentist and attached to a restorative abutment.
+A dental implant will then be placed into the space where the tooth was, and over the next three to six months, the implant will fuse into the bone until it is strong enough to be an anchor for your new crown.
+You may wear a temporary tooth replacement over the implant during this time.
+Once everything has healed, a crown will be created by your restorative dentist.

 Implants that have fused into the bone very seldom fail or have any problems.
-Some specialists may warranty your implant for one or more years.
 However, it is worthwhile to remember that there are no guarantees in dentistry.
 We are dealing with an area of constant function, and these areas need regular care, just like your teeth do to maintain their health.

 Your implant will have a strong potential to give you many years of use.
 Treat it the same as natural teeth: they look, feel, and also act the same.
 Therefore, they require the same conscientious at-home care and the same professional checkups to keep them clean and healthy.
+A bite guard is usually recommended because you can't feel if you bite too hard on an implant, and excessive force can damage the implant or the crown.
 Just like your natural teeth, the better you take care of them, the longer they will last!